javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

 }
 ```

-That's readable without comments.
+Once again, functions themselves tell what's going on.
+There's nothing to comment.
 And also the code structure is better when split.
 It's clear what every function does, what it takes and what it returns.

 In reality, we can't totally evade "explanatory" comments.
 There are complex algorithms.
 And there are smart "tweaks" for purposes of optimization.
 But generally we should try to keep the code simple and self-descriptive.

 ## Good comments

+So, explanatory comments are usually bad.
 Which comments are good?

 Describe the architecture
 : Provide a high-level overview of components, how they interact, what's the control flow in various situations...
 In short -- the bird's eye view of the code.
 There's a special diagram language [UML](http://wikipedia.org/wiki/Unified_Modeling_Language) for high-level architecture diagrams.
 Definitely worth studying.